 This is a short list of some of the guidance available from HSE.
-For more information visit HSE's website on manual handling in health and social care-www.hse.gov.uk/healthservices/moving-handling.htm
+For more information visit HSE's website on manual handling in health and social care - www.hse.gov.uk/healthservices/moving-handling.htm

+- Manual handling in the health services

+- Getting to grips with handling problems

+- Handling Home Care

+- Caring for cleaners

+- Manual Handling Guidance on Regulations

-- Getting to grips with handling problems - HSE Moving and Handling in health and social care - Manual Handling Assessment Chart Tool (MAC) - Getting to grips with hoisting people (HSIS3) - HSE research report RR573 "Risk Assessment and Process Planning for Bariatric Patient Handling Pathways".
+- Manual Handling Assessment Chart Tool (MAC)

+- Getting to grips with hoisting people (HSIS3)

+- HSE research report RR573 "Risk Assessment and Process Planning for Bariatric Patient Handling Pathways".